SHOFCO aerial water supply

 Background

 In the absence of piped water, many informal settlement residents across Africa purchase water from water vendors.
 The prices they charge can make water unaffordable to the poor.
 The quality of this water is seldom controlled, and can sometimes result in contamination and disease.
-To address these challenges, SHOFCO implemented an overhead water distribution system in the Kibera informal settlement.
-Although SHOFCO was founded in 2004, the first aerial pipe was implemented in 2016.
+To address these challenges, SHOFCO implemented an overhead water distribution system in the Kibera informal settlement in 2016.

 Approach